Usage Telemetry and API Lifecycle Governance

 Usage tracking is server-side and zero-configuration for the client.
 The registry records usage events automatically when it serves schema content.
 Clients opt in by setting an HTTP header that identifies the application:

-• X-Registry-Operation — optional, the operation type: SERIALIZE or DESERIALIZE.
+Optional.
+The operation type: SERIALIZE or DESERIALIZE.

 If no X-Registry-Client-Id header is present, the request is not tracked.